azimuth-cloud/capi-helm-charts/charts/openstack-cluster/README.md

   1. For Cluster API to manage OpenStack resources for the workload cluster, e.g. networks, machines.
   2. For OpenStack integrations on the workload cluster, e.g. OpenStack CCM, Cinder CSI.

-By default, this chart uses the same credentials for both.
+By default, this chart uses the same credentials for both, ensuring that the credential used for Cluster API operations is propagated to the workload cluster.

 The recommended way to do this is using an [Application Credential](https://docs.openstack.org/keystone/latest/user/application_credentials.html)